Skip to main content

 Figures are typical national ranges and vary widely by area and provider.
 Under the FTC Funeral Rule you're entitled to an itemized price list — always confirm prices directly.

-Choose green burial
+Choose Green burial

 Choose green burial if environmental values, simplicity, or a lower cost matter and a natural burial ground is within reach.

-Choose traditional burial
+Choose Traditional burial

 Choose traditional burial for a conventional viewing and service, or when the cemetery requires a vault.